awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_unauthorized.md

 ### Finding description<a name="unauthorized12_description"></a>

-**An unusual console login by an IAM user in your AWS account was observed\. **
+**An unusual console login by a principal in your AWS account was observed\. **

-This finding informs you that a specific IAM user in your AWS environment is exhibiting behavior that is different from the established baseline\.
-This IAM user has no prior history of login activity using this client application from this specific location\.
-Your IAM user credentials might be compromised\.
+This finding informs you that a specific principal in your AWS environment is exhibiting behavior that is different from the established baseline\.
+This principal has no prior history of login activity using this client application from this specific location\.
+Your credentials might be compromised\.
 For more information, see [Remediating Compromised AWS Credentials](guardduty_remediate.md#compromised-creds)\.

 This finding is triggered when a console login is detected under suspicious circumstances\.
-For example, if an IAM user with no prior history of doing so, invoked the ConsoleLogin API from a never\-before\-used client or an unusual location\.
+For example, if a principal with no prior history of doing so, invoked the ConsoleLogin API from a never\-before\-used client or an unusual location\.
 This could be an indication of stolen credentials being used to gain access to your AWS account, or a valid user accessing the account in an invalid or less secure manner \(for example, not over an approved VPN\)\.

 ## UnauthorizedAccess:EC2/TorClient<a name="unauthorized13"></a>